warlock-labs/sylow/README.md

 The multiprecision arithmetic operations are implemented in constant time, ensuring resistance to side-channel attacks.
 Constant-time operations are used whenever possible, and there are currently no variable-time functions used in Sylow.

+Furthermore, all key generation and manipulation utilities utilize the `secrets` crate, to ensure that all keys and signatures are `mprotect`-ed during the entirety of the application runtime.

 If you discover any security issues, please report them to [team@warlock.xyz](mailto:team@warlock.xyz).

 ## Documentation